monoteba/maya-tweener/README.md

 ## Licensing

-The plug-in is licensed under the GNU General Public License v3.0.
+Tweener is licensed under the **GNU General Public License v3.0**.
 See the [license file](LICENSE) for more information.

 ## Support Development

 If this tool brings you joy, you can share it with your friends or buy me a coffee with the button below.

 <a href="https://www.buymeacoffee.com/O6Q5vN9" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="51px" width="217px"></a>